 The success of Lisa Matassa's most-recent CD, SOMEBODY’S BABY, has elevated her status from "popular regionally-recognized entertainer" to "rising Country star."
-Her forthcoming album project, WHY I’M HERE – LEGENDARY DUETS, will be released in two volumes with Volume 1 due in stores by mid-2016 and Volume 2 being released later in the year.
+Her forthcoming album project, WHY I’M HERE – LEGENDARY DUETS, will be released late - 2018.
 Lisa’s concept for the album was to take great songs from great artists that she has admired for years and to record them as collaborations / duets to properly pay homage to those artists.
-With all the tracks for both volumes recorded and mixed, the project kicked-off CMA Music Festival 2015 with “A Night With Legends” concert at The Wildhorse Saloon in Nashville on June 10, 2015 which was recorded live for a future television broadcast.
+With all the tracks for both volumes recorded and mixed, the project kicked-off CMA Music Festival with “A Night With Legends” concert at The Wildhorse Saloon in Nashville which was recorded live for a future television broadcast.
 Legendary artists on the album and performing at the concert included The Oak Ridge Boys, Mickey Gilley, Larry Gatlin & The Gatlin Brothers, The Bellamy Brothers, Lorrie Morgan, Eddy Raven, David Frizzell, Johnny Lee, Exile, Larry Stewart of Restless Heart, Tim Rushlow of Little Texas and more.

 The Long Island-based songstress has appeared on the nationally-televised MARIE Show and Good Morning San Diego, made her debut at the historic The Ryman Auditorium for the unveiling of the Johnny Cash Forever Stamp during the 2013 CMA Music Festival.
 Lisa was one of only three artists to perform (2) songs at the “Sold Out” Bridgestone Arena in Nashville with country music legends for the George Jones “Playing Possum: The Final No Show” which was the biggest show in country music history.